 A much stronger fortress was built by the Ottomans on a promontory at the southern end of the bay: Fochies was with Cismes, a key naval base for the Ottoman fleet and the fortress ensured the Venetians could not attack the ships in the harbour.
 The fortress is in a military area and it is almost entirely in ruins.
 Notwithstanding its cannon in 1649 during the War of Candia the Venetians attacked the fortress and managed to enter the harbour; the Ottomans, fearing the Venetians could land and seize the town, set fire to their own ships to defend Fochies.

 Fochies is the site of a large military academy and a pleasant sea resort: restaurants and cafés line up around its small harbour.

 Phocaea, the ancient name of the town, played an important role in the diffusion of a more effective equipment to squeeze the olives in order to obtain their oil.
 It was made up of three heavy wheels, two of which rotated on the third one.
 Its inhabitants were also skilful seamen and they founded several colonies in the western Mediterranean Sea including Marseille, today the main French port.

 Houses which belonged to the Greek community

 The large Greek community who lived in Fochies had to abandon the town when in 1923, at the end of a long conflict, the region was assigned to Turkey.
 The wealthiest families lived in nice stone houses which were left to rot for many years.
-Those which did not fall down now have been placed in a conservation program and have been or are being restored.
+Those which did not fall down now have been placed in a conservation program aimed at their restoration.